Circuit Breaker Installation: How to Connect a New Circuit

 - AFCI circuit breaker

 - electrical staples

 Stay away from the large wires and lugs.
 They’re always live, even with the main breaker (service disconnect) shut off.
 If you touch them, you could die.
 Cover the live areas with a cardboard shield to prevent accidental contact while adding a circuit.
 If you have any doubts about which areas stay live, contact an electrician.
-There’s a reason awareness of electrical issues is a key step in preventing fires in the home.
+It’s perfectly okay to leave circuit breaker installation to the professionals.